Dragoon Basic Guide

 Guide Info

-Last Updated: 29 May, 2023
+Last Updated: 29 Jul, 2024

-Patch Applicable: 6.4
+Patch Applicable: 7.0

-Saving The Dragoon
+/jobs/melee/dragoon/opener/Saving The Dragoon

 Overview

 Dragoon is a relatively static melee DPS job with a high focus on weaving off-Global Cooldown (oGCD) actions between a rigid 10-hit sequence of Global Cooldown (GCD) actions.
 Burst windows can get hectic, and prioritizing the various skills you need to execute can become a rather significant hassle in some instances.
-Endwalker has doubled down on this by introducing the ability to utilize even more oGCD actions at regular intervals, as if we didn’t have enough already.
+Dawntrail has doubled down on this by introducing the ability to utilize even more oGCD actions at regular intervals, as if we didn’t have enough already.

 Weaponskills